Bill Kelliher

-William Breen Kelliher (born March 23, 1971) is an American musician, best known as the rhythm guitarist of heavy metal band Mastodon.
-He is the only band member who doesn't share the lead vocal duty (though he's been known to sing in some live performances).
+William Breen Kelliher (born March 23, 1971) is an Irish-American musician, best known as the rhythm guitarist of heavy metal band Mastodon and metalcore outfit Burnt by the Sun.
+He was the only band member of Mastodon who didn't share the lead vocal duty until Nick Johnston and João Nogueira joined in 2026 (though he's been known to sing in some live performances).

 Early life

 Kelliher is an Irish citizen; he holds dual citizenship with the United States and Ireland.
 His father is an Irish immigrant who, in his teenage years, moved to the U.S. from Killorglin, County Kerry, Ireland.

 Career

 Kelliher performs a number of different roles within Mastodon, including rhythm guitar, occasional lead guitar, and backing vocals during live performances.
 He also runs the samples and ambient pieces between and during songs.
 He shared guitar duties with Brent Hinds, playing mainly rhythm parts, although Kelliher plays solos, including on "Sleeping Giant", and harmonized dual leads with Hinds, as on "Black Tongue".

 On June 12, 2007, Hinds and Kelliher won the Metal Hammer Golden Gods award for best shredders, Mastodon's first ever award.
 Mastodon won a Grammy Award for Best Metal Performance for the song "Sultan's Curse" in 2018.